aiida-vasp/aiida-vasp/doc/source/getting_started/conda.rst

    % pip install -e .
    % reentry scan -r aiida

 If you are a bit familiar with Git you will see that we here install a particular commit.
 This is due to the fact that AiiDA-VASP is not yet released as a beta.

 Setup up a computer in AiiDA
 -----------------------------

-In order to execute any calculations, AiiDA need a ``computer``.
+In order to execute any calculations, AiiDA needs a ``computer``.
 This can be a local computer, cluster, super computer.
 Let us configure a cluster and call it ``mycluster``.
 We will utilize SSH as the transport (e.g. how AiiDA talks to the computer) and the Torque sheduler (AiiDA also supports the popular Slurm and PBS).
 In the process you also need to specify the working directory on the cluster, which is typically where you calculations are executed on the cluster.
 Typically, this is different from your home directory on your cluster.
 Remember you can enter `?` to get help at any point.
-Let us now add the cluster computer to AiiDA by executing the following commands:
+Let us now add the cluster computer to AiiDA by executing the following
+commands:

 ::